Kyziq/CSC186-Vaccination-Program/README.md

 * [Khairul Haziq](https://github.com/Kyziq)

 ## Acknowledgment
-* Sir Ahmad Afif for teaching us JAVA language along this semester.
+* Thank you Sir Ahmad Afif for teaching us JAVA language this semester.
+We truly appreciate it